 already do (unless they’re a cat that’s getting a bath).

-No, it’s not very fun.
+No, it’s not always fun.
 Yes, it’ll kill some time when you’re bored.
-Maybe

 Check out this great article on tips for grooming your pets in your downtime.